 - 1. Capacity of the routes and vehicles

-- 2. passengers
+- 2. Passengers

-- 3. cost variations
+- 3. Cost variations

-- 4. integrated transportation systems
+- 4. Integrated transportation systems

-- 1. roads
+- 1. Roads

-- 2. not
+- 2. Not

-- 3. reliable
+- 3. Reliable

-- 4. demand, price
+- 4. Demand, price

 - 1. Write a short note on demand and supply of tourist transport. - 2.
-List the unique characteristics of tourist transport.
+List the unique characteristics of tourist transport. - 3.
+Write a short note on 'Modal Competition'.

-UNIT 14: PROMOTIONRA OF ATOURISTOATRANSPORT- APPROACHES BANDS

-TECHNIQUES STRUCTURE
+Promotion of Tourist Transport-Approaches and Techniques

 - 14.0 Objectives

 - 14.1 Introduction

 - 14.2 The Principles of Product Positioning

 - 14.3 Establishing a Position

-- 14.3.1 Analysing Product
+14.3.1 Analysing Product

-- 14.3.2 Identifying Your Current Position
+14.3.2 Identifying Your Current Position

-- 14.3.3 Compare Your Current Position with Your Marketing Objectives

-- 14.4 Creating the Positioning Statement

-- 14.5 Examples of Positioning Statements and Strategies
+- 14.3.3 Compare Your Current Position with Your Marketing Objectives - 14.4 Creating the Positioning Statement - 14.5 Examples of Positioning Statements and Strategies

-- 14.5.1 Positioning Relative to a Target Market
+14.5.1 Positioning Relative to a Target Market

 - 14.6 The Role of Image in Buying Decisions

 - 14.7 Summary

 - 14.8 Answer to check your progress

 - 14.9 Review Questions

-- Explain why a company must establish a position for its product; - Illustrate how establishing a position for a new product is different from maintaining a position for an existing one; - · Analyze what a positioning statement does; - List why it is important to identify a product's current position when developing or positioning statement; - Illustrate product features and product benefits as elements of a product analysis; - Classify reasons for formally writing a concise positioning statement; and - Identify several examples of positioning strategies.
+- Explain why a company must establish a position for its product; - Illustrate how establishing a position for a new product is different from maintaining a position for an existing one; - Analyze what a positioning statement does; - List why it is important to identify a product's current position when developing or positioning statement; - Illustrate product features and product benefits as elements of a product analysis; - Classify reasons for formally writing a concise positioning statement; and - Identify several examples of positioning strategies.

 This is the second unit of this block.
-In this unit we will discuss the principles of product positioning, analyzing product, and creating the positioning statement and the role of image in buying decisions.
+In this unit we will discuss the principles of product positioning, analyze product and create the positioning statement and the role of image in buying decisions.